3Qax/SwiftyOLED/README.md

 ```swift
     public func turn(_ state: State)
 ```
 It allows you to either turn it `.on` or `.off`.
 Display is configured to display the latest data it have recived on resume (turn on after being turned off).
 The display after being initialized is automatically turned on.
+Display's state is stored in _read only_ property called `isOn`.

 ## Performance 💨